WHISTLEBLOWING POLICY & PROCEDURES

 H. Safe-keeping of Records

-• All concerns received in writing via the above-said channels together with the relevant investigation documents are to be forwarded to PPB Group Berhad Internal Audit Department and will be retained by the Company for a minimum period of 7 years.
+- All concerns received in writing via the above-said channels together with the relevant investigation documents and reports are to be compiled by Human Resources Department and forwarded to PPB Group Berhad Internal Audit Department and will be retained by the Company for a minimum period of 7 years.

 I. Oversight and Ownership of Policy

-• The Company will review this policy at least once every 3 years to assess its effectiveness.
+- The Group will review this policy at least once every 3 years to assess its effectiveness.